 • In a large bowl, mash the bananas.
 Add the eggs, sugar, oil, and vanilla extract.
 Whisk to combine.

-• To the mixture add the almond flour, cinnamon, baking powder, baking soda, and salt.
+• To the mixture add the almond flour, cornstarch (or alternative) cinnamon, baking powder, baking soda, and salt.
 Stir to combine.
 If adding any mix-ins, such as nuts, chocolate chips, or blueberries gently stir those in.

 • Pour the batter into the prepared loaf pan.
 Bake for 55-60 minutes, or until the top in fully set and golden brown.
 Cool in the pan for 5 minutes before turning onto a rack to cool completely.